 International relations, both for staff, students and alumni is integral to the history of Fjellhaug International University College (FIUC).
 Furthermore, as an institution with campuses in two countries, there is an acute awareness of the challenges and benefits inherent to international cooperation.
-Internationalisation is a natural continuation of this, but will be shaped in order to improve the quality of and strengthen the ability to provide research and education relevant to students, staff and future employers.
+Internationalisation is a natural continuation of this and will be shaped in order to improve the quality of and strengthen the ability to provide research and education relevant to students, staff and future employers.

-The purpose of FIUC is to be a strong academic community within the areas of theology, mission, and intercultural studies, equip people for Christian teaching, preaching, and mission, and prepare students for intercultural and interreligious meetings, value based leadership and social engagement.
+The purpose of FIUC is to be a strong academic community within the areas of theology, mission, and intercultural studies in order to equip people for Christian teaching, preaching, and mission, and prepare students for intercultural and interreligious meetings, value based leadership and social engagement both nationally and internationally.

 One of the main tools to fulfil this purpose and one of five strategic focus areas is internationalisation.
 International partnerships with other higher education institutions will be the core of this.
 These partnerships must result in mutual benefits and the best way to achieve this is through the exchange of students and staff, as well as through cooperation.
 The objectives are: